SynedraAcus/bear_hug/README.md

 not rely on the user console, instead building its own SDL window.
-It means the end result looks the same whether the player of `bearlibterminal`/`bear_hug` game runs it on any Linux flavor, MacOS or Windows, plus you get some cool tricks from `bearlibterminal` like overlapping characters (some other cool tricks, like shifting character within its cell, are not supported by `bear_hug` and won't be unless pull-requested).
-But it also means that the system that cannot run SDL cannot run `bearlibterminal` games.
+It means the end result looks the same whether the player of `bearlibterminal`/`bear_hug` game runs it on any Linux flavor, MacOS or Windows.
+In addition, you get some cool tricks from `bearlibterminal` like overlapping characters (some other cool tricks, like shifting character within its cell, are not supported by `bear_hug` and won't be unless pull-requested).

+But it also means that any system that cannot run SDL cannot run `bearlibterminal` games.

 ### What's there now?
 A loop and event system, a bunch of Widget prototypes, object-oriented